Srijancse-zz/OfflineExtension/README.md

 This is a mediawiki extension for WikiToLearn that will add offline support to the current Wiki Editor.
+This extension notifies the user, his/her's internet connectivity status and if submitted while offline, will parse Wikitext to HTML and then render it.